-PASTORAL SERVICES RECORD
+(b) PASTORAL SERVICES RECORD

-Pastoral services are an incredible opportunity for mission and ministry.
+Pastoral services are a very important opportunity for mission and ministry.
 They have formed a bedrock of curacy experience for generations.
-However, there is now wide variation between parishes and contexts in the chances to engage in this ministry.
-Many places will still have many such services, others may have none at all.
-In order to ensure readiness in these areas the following table represents what we think is a minimum experience in leading these services.
+However, there is now wide variation between parishes and contexts for opportunity to engage in this ministry.
+Some chaplaincies/churches will still have many such services, others may have none at all.
+In order to ensure readiness in these areas the following table represents what is a minimum experience in leading these services.
 Briefly describing the services will also help the assessor to build up a picture of the variety of this experience.